greyhoundforty/COSTooling/README.md

 ### Automated Backups in Linux
 The included `backup_script.sh` is used to automate the process of installing and configuring `s3cmd` and `rsnapshot` for local "hot" backups and off-site "cold" backups.
 The script also sets up a cron job to compress the current `rsnapshot` backup directory every night at 10:30pm and push to the a bucket in Cloud Object Storage (S3).

+The Script has been tested on the following operating systems:

 [Root Install Centos 6](https://asciinema.org/a/ahouyhtvv8tl1z22n7tv8e1tt)

 [Sudo Install Centos 6](https://asciinema.org/a/as8hp9xxfnm01lyyfmacvefmh)